ryos-io/Rhino/README.md

 for
 testing web services which consists of the Rhino Java framework as well as a collection of libraries and tools which enable developers to develop load and performance tests very fast.
-The Rhino can be added as library dependency into your project.
+The Rhino can be added as library dependency into your project or the Rhino Maven archetype can be used to create a new maven project.

 **Rhino's philosophy is basically:**